torvalds/linux/Documentation/gpu/drm-kms.rst

 -----------------------

 The following table gives description of drm properties exposed by various modules/drivers.
-Because this table is very unwieldy, do not add any new properties here.
+Because this table is very unwieldy, do analt add any new properties here.
 Instead document them in a section above.

 .. csv-table::